 These unintentional killings do not involve heat of passion or provoked acts.
 Someone can be charged with this offense when they caused someone’s death through their negligent use of a vehicle, other reckless actions, or while in the commission of a non-felony crime.

 This offense involves causing someone’s death while violating a vehicle regulation or committing a traffic violation.
-This is a felony if the driver is found to be driving while intoxicated, or a misdemeanor for any other circumstances involving a violation of traffic laws.
+This is a felony if the driver is found to be driving while impaired, or a misdemeanor for any other circumstances involving a violation of traffic laws.

 All criminal actions that result in someone’s death are taken seriously by Charlotte prosecutors.
 Being found responsible for manslaughter can result in a permanent criminal record in addition to incarceration and fines.
 While manslaughter and accidental deaths caused by vehicles are very serious, your lawyer can argue the facts of your case to have your charges reduced.
 Having a strong defense may result in a lighter punishment, or it can help you avoid any unjust legal consequences by having your case dismissed.